shanmithk/Python-Games/lessons/04_Sprites/00_README.md

    velocity of the spaceship.

 For (2), you will need to add a `velocity` attribute to the `Spaceship` class.
 Review past programs for clues.
+Make it work like a real spaceship, where each time you press the up arrow key, the spaceship gets a bit more velocity in the direction it is facing.

 Make seperate functions for each of the things you are updating in your spaceship.
 For instance, your `update()` method might look like this:

 ```python
     def update(self):